 I had an e-mail from Alice: she is now safely at home in Washington, D.C., all her flights went smoothly.
 After my morning coffee I took the dinghy and went across to the Tsangaris cove.
 There I took a 2 hr hike, first to the twin chapels of Ayios Ioannis and Ayia Irene and then up to Megalo Chorio (Big Village).

 Back on board I put up the tent.
-By that time the weather had changed, as it was forecasted, from NW to S but the wind was just 3-6 knots although the forecast now calls for strong NW winds and possibly showers starting by tomorrow and on Sunday.
-My plan is to stay here where I feel secure with an anchor NE and a shore line NW.
-At any rate, I am not in a hurry since I have plenty of time until my haul-out appointment in Partheni is on October 10.
+By that time the weather had changed, as it was forecasted, from NW to S but the wind was just 3-6 knots although the forecast now called for strong NW winds and possibly showers starting by tomorrow and on Sunday.
+My plan was to stay here where I felt secure with an anchor to the NE and a shore line to the NW.
+At any rate, I was not in a hurry since I had plenty of time until my haul-out appointment in Partheni is on October 10.

-The new forecasts call for thunder storms maybe later tonight with strong W to NW winds.
+The new forecasts called for thunder storms maybe later tonight with strong W to NW winds.
 I had an ouzo and then cooked the 3 snitzels that I had bought in Samos.
 I refrigerated 2 of them and ate the other one with rice.

-By the night the barometer had plummeted from 1012 mB to 1005 and I could see a lot of lightning strikes N of here.
+By the night, the barometer had plummeted from 1012 mB to 1005 and I could see a lot of lightning strikes N of here.
 Then, around 9:30 the storm arrived.
 There were lots and lots of thunders and strong winds from the S and the N and heavy rain.
 By 10:00 the wind was down to less then 5 knots mostly from the S and the barometer up to 1006 mB.
-Are we in the eye of the storm?
+Were we in the eye of the storm?
 Then the wind was up again and Thetis was been tossed but the anchor was holding.